alfredagbayani22/alfredagbayani22.github.io/essays/using-ai.md

 ### In-class Practice WODs

 Whenever I did the practice WODs, I would oftentimes rely on AI to generate a code within minutes.
-This is something which I have done with the Banyan's Practice WOD for example, as I would copy the entire instructions and feed it to my chatbot (GitHub Copilot) and prompt it to "follow these stepss", to which it would generate a code for me.
+This is something which I have done with the Banyan's Practice WOD for example, as I would copy the entire instructions and feed it to my chatbot (GitHub Copilot) and prompt it to "follow these steps", to which it would generate a code for me.
 Of course, it wasn't perfect due to how there can be certain details it misses to the point where I need to point out what it missed specifically so it can work to add and revise code to fix these mistakes.

 ### In-class WODs